 In addition to the general development roadmap, you also need to list the key milestones, not just the release date.
 It is better to set such milestones for each month and tie the payment for a certain stage of the work to them.
 Milestones are a good idea so that the entire project does not fail.
 But at the same time, such an approach is possible only with a very high level of trust for both parties.

 Ideally, a traditional publisher wouldn’t ask for any upfront costs if your game is accepted.
 Although there will be defined royalty rates at the time you sign the contract with them, based on the monetization model you have thought of for your game.

 Publisher vs developer: Cons of going with a publisher

 Like we mentioned before, publishers are really busy people and they get so many submissions every day that yours could be lost in the volume.
 Looking for the ideal publisher for your game, then the right contacts, someone to introduce you to them, submitting the game, and waiting for their review can be a really long and slow process.
 Sometimes it takes publishers weeks (even months) to get back to a developer.

 Once you sign up with a publisher, you partially lose the creative control over your game.
 Since they are a brand name and have a following of their own, they would try to incorporate different aspects that suit ‘their audience’ in your app, such as dictating what SDKs will be included in your game.
 And because their audience will also become a part of your target market, you will eventually end up agreeing to most of the suggestions made.
 This moves your game slightly away from what you initially wanted it to be.

 Ineffective marketing efforts

-Mostly after the initial media hype that the publisher is able to bag for you, you will realise that most lack a consistent marketing strategy for your game.
-You will actually end up working on the marketing yourself or hiring another professional for the same.
+Mostly after the initial media hype that the publisher can bag for you, you will realize that most lack a consistent marketing strategy for your game.
+You will actually end up working on marketing yourself or hiring another professional for the same.
 Most developers lose time here because they assume a publisher would also take care of the game’s marketing and consistent growth.

 Pros of going solo